HattriQ: Designing Integrated Gradients for Feature Attribution in Quantum Machine Learning: Introduction

-In this work, we propose \sol{}\footnote{\sol{} stands for \underline{H}adamard test-based input \underline{attri}bution score scheme for \underline{q}uantum models.}, a methodology for computing the input attribution scores for quantum circuits. \sol{} adapts integrated gradients~\citep{Sundararajan_integrated_grad} to the quantum circuit setting, enabling attribution for amplitude embedding.
-Leveraging integrated gradients for quantum models is challenging, as larger models require working in exponentially large Hilbert spaces and manipulating complex amplitude vectors, making both analysis and simulation resource-intensive~\citep{xiongnode2ket,leineural}.
-Another challenge is that quantum states are hidden from the user during computation.
-For large programs, we cannot simply record or log the hidden state after each circuit layer, as any attempt to measure the hidden state collapses the quantum state of the circuit entirely~\citep{gong2023learning,abbas2023quantum}; traditional (surrogate-based) sensitivity and Sobol/Shapley score methods~\citep{owen2014sobol,cho2025surrogate} cannot preserve unitarity in quantum circuits, making it difficult to understand how different signals are propagated through the computation circuit.
+We propose \sol{}, a methodology for computing input-attribution scores for quantum circuits. \sol{} adapts integrated gradients~\cite{Sundararajan_integrated_grad} to the quantum circuit setting, enabling attribution for amplitude embedding.
+Leveraging integrated gradients for quantum models is challenging, as larger models require working in exponentially large Hilbert spaces and manipulating complex amplitude vectors, making both analysis and simulation resource-intensive~\cite{xiongnode2ket,leineural}.

-To address this, \sol{} implements a Hadamard test–based construction that computes exact gradients directly on quantum hardware, without requiring access to internal quantum states.
-For fault-tolerant quantum devices, where the impact of hardware noise~\citep{akhalwayatopological,wulearning,patelcurriculum} is negligible, we propose a parallelization mechanism to evaluate multiple gradient components concurrently.